WATCH NOW: Unified board OKs streamlined COVID-19 quarantine policy; loosens classroom distancing for summer

 The Kenosha Unified School Board voted unanimously Thursday night to streamline its COVID-19 quarantining while allowing for smaller classroom distancing requirements for summer programs.

-The district's mask mandate, however, will remain intact through the end of the regular school year, meaning students, staff and others present in district schools and properties would be required to continue to wear face coverings, consistent with U.S. Centers for Disease Control and Prevention recommendations.
+The district mask mandate, however, will remain in force through the end of the regular school year.
+Students, staff and others present in district schools and properties will be required to continue to wear face coverings, consistent with U.S. Centers for Disease Control and Prevention recommendations.

-By a vote of 7-0, the board approved modifying the quarantine procedures for staff and students, which will go into effect with summer programs from June 14 to July 29.
+By a vote of 7-0, the board approved the modification of quarantine procedures for staff and students, which will go into effect with summer programs from June 14 to July 29.

 Distancing relaxed